itsakram-dot/itsakram-dot/README.md

 ---
 👋 About Me
 I'm Akram, a Data Analyst with a Master's in Business Analytics from Cal State East Bay.

-Experinced building dashboards in Tableau and automated reports that help teams make data-driven decisions.
+I'm experinced in building dashboards on Tableau and automating reports that help teams make data-driven decisions.
 My work cut reporting time by 40% and found $100K+ in cost savings.

 ---
 🚀 What I Do

-📊 Build interactive dashboards in Tableau and Power BI that cut manual reporting by 40% 🔍 Analyze business data to find trends and opportunities, leading to $100K+ cost savings 🔄 Automate data pipelines with SQL and Python for reliable, daily reports 💡 Explain data insights to business teams, helping them make informed decisions
+📊 Build interactive dashboards in Tableau and Power BI that cut manual reporting by 40%

+🔍 Analyze business data to find trends and opportunities, leading to $100K+ cost savings

+🔄 Automate data pipelines with SQL and Python for reliable, daily reports

+💡 Explain data insights to business teams, helping them make informed decisions

 ---